ekajjake/socketfall/acceptance_criteria.md

 The king needs to be able to create a game, receive a code for distribution to the rest of the players, and then be sent to a lobby.

-1. King can visit splash page and click 'New Game'  `(0% / 0% / Josh)`
+1. King can visit splash page and click 'New Game'
 2. King can enter a name for the game and click 'Create Game'
 3. King gets sent to the lobby for the game where they can see a unique invite code